sandoche2k/ripe-iot/document.md

-# Installation

-## Role of identifiers, addressing and service disocovery in IoT
+# Role of identifiers, addressing and service disocovery in IoT

 Test